-Jackson is a regular contributor to BBC History Magazine and reviews manuscripts and book proposals for leading academic journals and publishers as well as funding bids submitted to the UK higher education research councils.
+Jackson is a regular contributor to BBC History Magazine and reviews manuscripts and book proposals for leading academic journals and publishers as well as funding bids submitted to the UK and international higher education research councils.
 Since 2000 he has been a regular contributor to Oxford University Department of Continuing Education courses and events, including the Postgraduate Certificate in Historical Studies and the weekly class programme, and has presented special lecture series on the British Empire and the built environment of the British Empire.
 He is on the editorial boards of the American journal Global War Studies and the British journal The Round Table: The Commonwealth Journal of International Affairs, published by Routledge Taylor & Francis, and the Editorial Advisory Board of the Helion book series ‘War and Military Culture in South Asia, 1757-1947’.
 Jackson served on the Development Group of the Soldiers of Oxfordshire Museum and is the Founding Chair of its Advisory Panel and a member of the Bard of Trustees.
 He is a member of the Focus Group for the ‘Queen Victoria’s Journals’ project run by the Bodleian Library, ProQuest, and the Royal Archives.

 Academic administration roles have included external examiner for BA programmes at Birmingham, Leeds, and Sheffield universities, and Jackson has examined numerous doctoral theses.
 He was Director of Research for King’s Defence Studies Department (2010-13) and a member of the Faculty of Social Science and Public Policy Research Strategy Group.
 Between 2011 and 2013 he was the REF penholder for the Defence Studies Department as part of the King’s College submission to REF Sub Panel 21 (Politics and International Studies).
 From 2014 until 2016 he was Vice Dean (Research) for the Faculty of Social Science and Public Policy, and is currently a member of the Arts and Humanities Research Council’s Peer Review College.